 While the results will depend on the hair type, a relaxer will generally leave your hair straighter.

-However, unlike most of the straightening techniques, the effects of a relaxer last for about six to eight weeks, and during the period, you’ll require occasional touch-ups.
+However, unlike most straightening techniques, the effects of a relaxer last for about six to eight weeks, and during this period, you’ll require occasional touch-ups.

 What Does Relaxer do to Hair?